 Still, we’d feel much more confident editing photos on this laptop screen than most other Chromebooks.
 As for the 4K Molecular Display option, while we haven’t experienced it in person, we find it to be completely unnecessary for a Chromebook.

-Plus, above the screen, the Google Pixelbook Go features a 1080p front-facing camera that records video at 60 frames per second.
-Not even the 2019 MacBook Pro models come with this sharp of a webcam.
+Plus, above the screen, the Google Pixelbook Go features a 1080p front-facing camera that records video at 60 frames per second – something that Apple only just integrated into its 2021 releases, the 14-inch and 16-inch MacBook Pros.
 Depending upon your connection, you’ll look much better than most other people in your video meetings using this laptop.

 Being a Chromebook, you shouldn’t expect groundbreaking performance from the Pixelbook Go, particularly with fanless Intel CPUs inside.
 While we can’t speak for the entry-level model’s Intel Core m3 performance, we can say that the Core i5 Y-series is more than enough for basic tasks and even some light photo editing.